-The proposed development will be a landmark Residence in Makasembo, Kisumu.
-The project was designed by AAKI consultants (registered architects and urban designers firm), the drawings were then submitted to the County Government of Kisumu for approval.
-An advertisement notice on change of user from residential development to a mixed use comprehensive development was put on the daily nation dated Tuesday 29th September 2020.
-(Notice attached in the Annex)
+The proposed development will be a landmark Residence in Dago Village, Kisumu.
+The project was designed by registered architects firm, the drawings were then submitted to the County Government of Kisumu for approval and approval issued. (attached in the Annex)